 Probation, Pardon and Parole – South Carolina Criminal Procedure

-Dayne Phillips of the Michael Jeffcoat Firm is firmly committed to helping preserve the rights of people who have already been convicted of crimes in South Carolina.
-He can advise you about issues of probation, pardon and parole by:
+The Michael Jeffcoat Firm is firmly committed to helping preserve the rights of people who have already been convicted of crimes in South Carolina.
+We can advise you about issues of probation, pardon and parole by:

 - Defending those who have allegedly violated the terms of their probation

 If the probation agent believes that you have violated a condition of your probationary sentence, the agent may seek a warrant for your arrest.
 If you are arrested for a probation violation, a bond is set and a hearing is scheduled in the Court of General Sessions.
 At the hearing, the presiding judge determines whether to continue, to partially revoke, to revoke in full, or to terminate your probationary sentence.
 In other words, the judge will decide whether to send you to prison.